cgabrieu/sing-me-a-song-api/README.md

 ### How to run

-1. Run the frontend using the command (remember to be on the repo):
+1. Run using the command (remember to be on the repo):
 ```sh
 npm run start:dev
 ```